coreyog/sift/README.md

 - **Position Preservation**: Maintains your current view position during updates
 - **Filter Application**: New lines are automatically filtered using active filters

+### Tail Mode

+Press `t` to toggle Tail Mode for active log monitoring:

+- **Auto-jump to Bottom**: When enabled, automatically jumps to the newest log entries when new lines are detected
+- **Full File Loading**: Activating Tail Mode loads the entire file to ensure you see the true end
+- **Status Indicator**: Status bar shows `T=on` when active, `T=off` when disabled
+- **Smart Behavior**: Only jumps to bottom for new lines that pass active filters
+- **Manual Toggle**: Press `t` again to disable and return to normal navigation

+**Use Case**: Perfect for monitoring live application logs, error tracking, or following deployment progress in real-time.

 ## File Format Support

 Sift is designed for JSON-per-line log formats where each line contains a valid JSON object: